AdityaJamdade/AdityaJamdade/README.md

 ## Hi there 👋

-- 🌱 I recently started learning about web3, specially Hedera framework!
+- 🌱 I recently started learning about web3, especially the Hedera framework!
 - 👯 I’m looking to collaborate on React-Js Projects.
 - 🤔 I’m looking for help with competitive coding.
 - 💬 Ask me about self-development and web-development.
 - 📫 How to reach me: mail at adijamdade156@gmail.com
 - ⚡ Fun fact: I am a Happy Engineer.

-## Here is the quick overview of the websites that I have published till now -
+## Quick Overview of Published Websites

-Some of these are made for sake of different bounties, so they really are not that great, but one day they will be!
+Here is a quick overview of the websites that I have published till now.
+Some of these were made for the sake of different bounties, and they are not perfect, but like someone said, 'Nothing ever is', right!

 1. [Young Youtube React App](https://young-youtube.netlify.app/)
 2. [A Multimedia File Manager React App](https://stackupadi-multimedia-app.netlify.app/)